 One day ahead of the implementation of the Trump-Pence administration’s ban on transgender people serving in the military, HRC recommitted to fighting the dangerous and discriminatory policy until it is defeated once and for all.

-A week following Donald Trump's tweets in support of LGBTQ people, his adminstration has prohibited U.S. embassies from publicly flying the rainbow Pride flag, a symbol of LGBTQ equality.
+A week following Donald Trump's tweets in support of LGBTQ+ people, his administration has prohibited U.S. embassies from publicly flying the rainbow Pride flag, a symbol of LGBTQ+ equality.